More from Fuzz-time, with some super cute pics!

 Along with this comes a desire to save money as well.
 But how?
 If you have a few hours to spare you can find ways to put $100 or more back into your pocket.

 The money may not show up instantly, but the time and effort to create the savings is minimal.
 By year's end you will have saved a nice chunk of change.
-In some cases, your savings will keep piling up well after that.Check them out at Yahoo Finance
+In some cases, your savings will keep piling up well after that.This hasn't prevented a handful of scientists persevering with cold-fusion research.
+They stand on the sidelines, diligently getting on with their experiments and, every so often, they wave their arms frantically when they think have made some progress.

 Toyota's joint venture with Matsushita Electric Industrial Co., which makes Panasonic brand products, is building the plant in Shizuoka prefecture, in central Japan, Toyota spokesman Paul Nolasco said Friday.
 He declined to give more details.